 Of course there was a logical explanation.
 After a quick inspection, I found that the leaf was actually attached to a tree in my neighbor’s yard — nearly 75 feet away.
 It was being held aloft like a kite by a single strand of virtually invisible spider-web thread.
 The length of the span allowed the leaf to randomly tumble in the steady breeze without appearing to be tethered.

 To go a little deeper, the leaf was held by an extraordinary material – a thread only one-tenth the thickness of a human hair, but up to 5x stronger than steel by weight.
 This strand was produced by a tiny but extremely complex mobile manufacturing facility: a common spider.

 Now all this could easily morph into a lengthy dissertation about the miraculous wonders in nature.
 So, long story short — something as simple as a floating leaf in my yard required a logical explanation, the creation of a complex material, and a capable and intelligent source.

-Now compare that miniature scenario with the incredible feat of engineering that allows the sun to hover in perfect balance in our solar system (the sun is 2.7 million miles larger than the leaf, by the way) — and all the gravitational forces at work to create the precise orbits and rotations of the planets, etc. We could go further, but you get the picture.
+Now compare that miniature scenario with the incredible feat of engineering that allows the sun to hover in perfect balance in our solar system, and all the gravitational forces at work to create the precise orbits and rotations of the planets, etc. We could go further, but you get the picture.